smcantab/chen5595-fall2020/docs/project.md

 ## Research Idea

 The scope of the project is to produce original work at the interface of Machine Learning and Materials Science/Chemical Engineering.
 This encompasses an extremely broad spectrum of research topics, from synthetic chemistry to catalysis, to biomedical or biological engineering, to systems engineering, and much more.
-A good rule of thumb is to look at all the ([Core](https://www.cems.umn.edu/people/faculty/) and [Graduate](https://www.cems.umn.edu/people/grad-faculty/)) faculty in CEMS: if you come up with an idea, and there is some faculty member working in that same general area, it is fair game.
+A good rule of thumb is to look at all the ([Core](https://www.cems.umn.edu/people/faculty/) and [Graduate](https://www.cems.umn.edu/people/grad-faculty/)) faculty in CEMS: if you come up with an idea, and there is some faculty member working in that same general area, it is probably fair game.
+If you are unsure, ask us.

 ### Faculty